Vero: An Open RL Recipe for General Visual Reasoning

-\modelMi{}, trained on MiMo-VL-7B-SFT with our fully open recipe, improves by +3.7 overall, with the largest gains on Chart \& OCR (+6.4), Knowledge \& Recognition (+6.0), and Captioning \& Instruction Following (+4.1). \modelMi{} also outperforms MiMo-VL-7B-RL, which trains on the same initial model but uses a proprietary RL recipe with non-public data, on 3 of 6 category averages (STEM +0.5, Knowledge \& Recognition +5.1, and Captioning \& IF +4.0), showing that our open recipe can surpass proprietary systems.
+\modelMi{}, trained on MiMo-VL-7B-SFT with our fully open recipe, improves by +3.6 overall.
+It is +0.8 overall above MiMo-VL-7B-RL, which trains on the same initial model but uses a proprietary RL recipe with non-public data. \modelMi{} is higher on STEM (+0.6), Knowledge \& Recognition (+5.1), and Captioning \& IF (+3.6), tied on Spatial \& Action, and lower on Chart \& OCR and Grounding, Counting \& Search.

-\paragraph{Improvements not limited to a single domain.} Unlike prior open RL-trained VLMs that focus primarily on STEM (e.g., VL-Rethinker), \model{} yields substantial improvements across all six task categories.
-For example, \modelQthreeI{} achieves strong gains over the initial model on ChartQA Pro (+15.9), MMMU-Pro Vision (+15.1), and grounding and search benchmarks such as MMERealWorld (+10.7) and ScreenSpotPro (+6.8), demonstrating that multi-task RL produces broadly capable models rather than specialists.
+\paragraph{Improvements not limited to a single domain.} Unlike prior open RL-trained VLMs that focus primarily on STEM, \model{} yields improvements across all six task categories.
+For example, \modelQthreeI{} improves over its initial model on Chart \& OCR (+8.3), STEM (+6.7), Spatial \& Action (+4.6), Knowledge \& Recognition (+1.5), Grounding, Counting \& Search (+4.9), and Captioning \& IF (+5.3), demonstrating that multi-task RL produces broadly capable models rather than specialists.

-\paragraph{Consistent advantage over prior open RL datasets across training.} Figure~\ref{fig:rl-curves-6-categories} compares \verodataset against three prior open RL datasets, ViRL-39k~\citep{vlrethinker}, OpenMMReasoner-74k~\citep{openmmreasoner}, and LLaVA-OV-1.5-RL-70k~\citep{an2025llava}, when training the same base model (Qwen2.5-VL-7B-Instruct) under identical RL settings over 600 steps.
-Even in the early training regime (first ${\sim}$150 steps), where all datasets are still within their first epoch, \verodataset already leads or matches on every category.
-By the end of training, \verodataset reaches the highest score on five of six categories, with the largest margins on Captioning \& IF (+15.0 over the next best) and Grounding, Counting \& Search (+5.9).
-On STEM, where prior datasets largely concentrate their dataset selection, \verodataset remains competitive (45.3 vs.\ 46.7 for ViRL-39k and 47.1 for OpenMMReasoner-74k), trailing by fewer than 2 points despite learning across all six categories.
+\paragraph{Consistent advantage over prior open RL datasets across training.} Figure~\ref{fig:rl-curves-6-categories} compares RL runs using \verodataset against runs using three prior open RL datasets, ViRL-39k~\citep{vlrethinker}, OpenMMReasoner-74k~\citep{openmmreasoner}, and LLaVA-OV-1.5-RL-70k~\citep{an2025llava}.
+All runs start from Qwen2.5-VL-7B-Instruct and use identical RL settings over 600 steps, averaged over three runs with different random seeds.
+Even in the early training regime (first ${\sim}$150 steps), where all datasets are still within their first epoch, \verodataset already leads or remains within seed variance of the best prior dataset on every category.
+By the end of training, \verodataset reaches the highest score on five of six categories, with the largest margins on Captioning \& IF (+13.7 over the next best) and Grounding, Counting \& Search (+6.7).
+On STEM, where prior datasets largely concentrate their dataset selection, \verodataset remains competitive (45.3 vs.\ 47.0 for ViRL-39k and 46.2 for OpenMMReasoner-74k), trailing by fewer than 2 points despite learning across all six categories.